 Generally, when you stage a workplace intervention, you can take the following steps:

-• Decide who will be present–usually, a representative from Human Resources and the employee’s manager
+- Identify who will be present during the conversation, typically a representative from human resources and the employee’s direct supervisor.

 Find Support for An Employee’s Drug or Alcohol Use